smmosquera/serge/README.txt

     Fixed issue with animated sprites not advancing properly if the framerate of the animation was high 0.3.5
-    Zones can now implement wouldContain to select actors based on certain criteria
+    Zones can now implement wouldContain to select actors based on certain criteria Improved text entry widget
+    Keyboard now includes additional methods to help deal with entering text Added an L-system block to be used to generate plants, vegetation etc